 Starting a claim for flood damage

-The Association of British Insurers (ABI) has produced a guide outlining the general process of a claim for flood damage, available at www.abi.org.uk.
+The Association of British Insurers (ABI) has produced a guide outlining the general process of a claim for flood damage on the ABI website.

 For general information on what you need to think about when making a claim on your insurance, see Making a claim on your insurance policy.

 There are steps you can take to help with your claim for flood damage:

 - take photographs of any damage to the structure of the property and its contents